menpo/menpobench/README.md

 objects with landmarks attached with specific group names:

 - `bbox` - the bounding box annotation for this image
-- `gt_shape` - the ground truth shape of this image
+- `gt` - the ground truth shape of this image

 A simple example of a database loading component looks like this[3]: